 What is the full form of JPG or JPEG?

 The full form of JPG or JPEG is Joint Photographic Expert Group.
 JPG is an accessible photographic image format, produced and generated through digital photography.
-Joint Photographic Expert Group is a joint committee of the ISO (International Standardization Organization) and IEC (International Electrotechnical Commission).
+The joint committee (JTC 1) of the ISO (International Standardization Organization) and IEC (International Electrotechnical Commission) is responsible for the JPEG image formats.

 It’s the standard method for processing graphic images.
-It is most commonly used for its filename with the.jpg or.jpeg extension.
-It is utilized to condense the digital image.
-It is a method of loss compression because some information is lost during compression.
-With the loss of some data, it can reduce up to 5 per cent of the actual size.
+It is most commonly used for its filename with the .jpg or .jpeg extension.
+It is utilised to compress a digital image.
+It is a method of lossy compression because some information is lost during compression.

 Important characteristics of JPG